This essay was published on Lapham’s Quarterly website in July 2011.

 Colonial-themed dinners became a widespread fad during the official Centennial Celebration in 1876, a hundred years after the Continental Congress adopted the Declaration of Independence.
 Church groups and civic associations held parties throughout the country.
 The handbill below features the same charming illustration as seen on the admission ticket three years earlier.
 This event was hosted by the Ladies Society of the Methodist Episcopal Church in Jackson, Michigan.
 Two consecutive 35-cent suppers were served to diners who sat at thirteen tables representing the thirteen original states.
 The entertainment program for Wednesday evening includes singing, poetry, and four tableaus.

-Yet another handbill, shown below, is from a fund-raiser held by the Belvidere Library Society in Belvidre, Illinois includes pan dowdy, old-fashioned doughnuts, and “lection” cake, referring to the yeast-leavened fruitcakes, or plum cakes, that were traditionally baked on election days in New England, beginning a few years before the Revolution.
+The bill of fare at the fund-raiser for the Library Society in Belvidre, Illinois includes pan dowdy, old-fashioned doughnuts, and “lection” cake, a yeast-leavened fruitcake, or plum cake, baked on election days in New England in a tradition going back to a few years before the Revolution.

 The Society of Colonial Wars required that its members be descendants of those arriving in the American colonies between the settlement of Jamestown in 1607 and the Battle of Lexington in 1775.
 In 1894, the newly-formed Society held a dinner at Young’s Hotel in Boston to commemorate the landing of the Pilgrims at Plymouth.
 The menu shown below features game dishes, such as venison, black bear, and pigeon pot pie, along with simple colonial fare like bean porridge and baked beans.
 Although similar bean dishes were served at the “Boston Tea Party” in Melrose in 1873, the two events were not the same in spirit.
 The Society lists the names of its members on this menu, giving the event an air of exclusivity.